The horizon is not so far as we can see, but as far as we can imagine

 You get what you pay for.
 This blog is free to read, but not to produce.
 If you enjoy the content, donate or subscribe.

-Europe & Ukraine Aren’t At the Peace Table, That Mean They’re On It
+Europe and Ukraine Aren’t at the Peace Table; That Means They’re on It

-Russia and America are going to have a peace summit about the Ukraine war without Ukraine or any European country.
-This is slightly less ridiculous than the previous peace summit which didn’t include Russia since Russia can fight on without anyone but China’s support, while if the US decides to stop supporting Ukraine, it’s cooked.
+Russia and America are going to have a peace summit about the Ukraine war — without Ukraine or any European country.
+This is slightly less ridiculous than the previous peace summit, which didn’t include Russia because Russia can fight on without anyone but China’s support, whereas if the Ukraine tried to fight on without US support, it’s cooked.

 Well, sort of.
 Ukraine is cooked any way you look at it.
 It was always going to lose the war, and that hasn’t changed.